JadeRaven/Testing/README.md

 # Testing

-I'm using this for practice using git anf github
+I'm using this for practice using git and github